-The transport and land-use planning process can have a substantial impact on the relative investment in car use versus more sustainable modes.
+Transport and land-use planning processes can have a substantial impact on the relative investment in car use versus more sustainable modes.
 Several of the policies outlined within this strategy are determined by this process but in this section, we focus on the policies themselves.